Quick Answer

 Set a hard intake rule: accept only projects you can scope, deliver, and review from prior similar work, then route the rest to a pilot or referral.
 For each proposal, document deliverables, review window, exclusions, AP owner, PO or vendor onboarding needs, and required invoice fields before sign-off.
-If any admin or jurisdiction-specific requirement is unclear, pause and use "Add current requirement after verification" instead of guessing.
+If any admin or jurisdiction-specific requirement is unclear, pause until the requirement can be verified from official, specialist, client, contract, policy, or source records.
 This keeps margin, client trust, and dispute exposure under control.

 Treat your circle of competence for freelancers as a decision boundary, not a branding slogan.
 Whatever market you target, your circle is the work you can reliably perform well because you know where your competence begins and ends.